Skip to content

 }

-Read more about this over on the Config doc.
+Read more about the console.autodeploy config.

 Environments

 The Console needs to know which account it needs to autodeploy into.
-You configure this under App’s Settings > Autodeploy.
+You configure this under the App’s Settings > Autodeploy.
 Each environment takes:

 1. Stage